thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Introduction

-{:aside}
-> Note to RFC Editor: Once RFC 9846 (RFC 8446bis) is published, all references to RFC 8446 must be updated to refer to RFC 9846.
-> All section references must also be updated accordingly.

 In the rapidly evolving Internet of Things (IoT) ecosystem, communication security is a critical requirement.
 The Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) protocols have been foundational for ensuring encryption,